 The Company's principal business activity is the acquisition, exploration and evaluation of its mineral property assets located in the State of Nevada, USA.
 The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "NEV".

-The Company's office is Suite 408 - 1199 West Pender Street, Vancouver, British Columbia, V6E 2R1.
+The Company's head office, principal address and registered and records office is located at Suite 408 - 1199 West Pender Street, Vancouver, British Columbia, V6E 2R1.